Saxo vs Eightcap 2025

 | Tier-4 Licenses | 0 | 2 |

-Eightcap has two models: a spread‑only Standard account and a commission‑based Raw account.
-On Raw, Eightcap lists a 0.06‑pip average spread on EUR/USD; adding the $3.50 per‑side commission brings the all‑in cost to about 0.76 pips — just under the 0.8‑pip industry average.
-Overall, Eightcap is slightly pricier than the very cheapest brokers but remains competitive for everyday forex trading.
+Eightcap offers two choices: a spread-only Standard account or the commission-based Raw account.
+On Raw, the listed average EUR/USD spread is 0.06 pips; after adding the $3.50 per side commission, the all-in cost is about 0.76 pips—just under the 0.8-pip industry average.
+Overall, Eightcap is slightly pricier than the very cheapest forex brokers, but its structure is straightforward and can suit traders who prefer a low-spread, pay-per-trade model.

 | Feature |